 The fantastical story of a girl who finds friendship in the unlikeliest of companions—a young member of the Bigfoot clan.

-This gem, also from Kwame Alexander, is chock-full of inspiring tips for winning at the game of life.
+This gem is chock-full of inspiring tips for winning at the game of life.

 This inspirational book is a seven-part story that follows seven different kids as they each uncover a key ingredient to living an “epic” life.